kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 - Unplanned work

 Which is probably rather vague when applied to the software engineering context.
-So, allow me to frivolously translate that to the terms we all can relate to.
+So, allow me to frivolously translate that into the terms we all can relate to.

 - Product features development
 - Core technology development